patrikskrivanek/icinga2-check_systemd_service/README.md

 # check if mysql is running
 check_systemd_service mysql

-# check if cron is running, if doesn't restart service
+# check if cron is running, otherwise restart service
 check_systemd_service cron --restart

 # check if apache2 webserver is running